There are a variety of reasons why businesses or consultants may choose to operate via a limited company.

 3. Making contributions to your pension

-Limited companies can also make pension contributions on behalf of its employees or directors.
+Limited companies can also make pension contributions on behalf of their employees or directors.

 Even then the individual, under current rules, has the opportunity to draw out 25% of their pension fund completely free of tax (in most cases).

-Unused allowances from the previous three tax years can also be utilised.
-This can be a very tax efficient way of extracting funds from a limited company.
+Unused allowances from the previous three tax years can also be used.
+This can be a very tax-efficient way of extracting funds from a limited company

 The tax benefit to a company is not the rates of tax at which salary and dividends are charged, but the fact that as a company owner it is possible to control when funds are extracted from the business and control the timing of the tax.

 You may also be able to extract these funds to other family members, who may be involved with the company.